 I commend these people to you.
 They will do what they say and do it well.
 I hope you trust me to get things right.
 If you don't know me, then click here to get a bit of my humanitarian history.
 I do this voluntarily: my reward is the joy of seeing crisis-ridden people revive, restore their lives and move forward.
 These people pray for me too: that is a very great blessing.

 Thank you so much for reading this page.

-If you are moved to join in crowdfunding the school, you are very welcome
+If you are moved to support the village financially, you are very welcome

 The chief and the villagers of Tinzibitane Elabdach extend their thanks and greetings to you.

 Privacy note: I'm not interested in your private data.
 This site collects stats of general traffic only.
 There's no capturing, mining, storing, sharing or selling data here.
 I don't keep a mailing list either.
 I'm happy you're here.
 Any issues, please contact me.
 Enjoy your visit!